mjpatter88/FileRecovery/README.md

 At a good stopping point for now.
 I still have 531 blocks left to classify, but I'm not exactly sure what to do with them.
 I am somewhat confident that all or most are either pdf blocks or jpg blocks, but the entropy is very similar in all but a couple.
 Other than the visual inspection possibility, I'm not real sure where to go from here.
 Maybe a good night sleep will help.

 TODO: In the final report possibly include an "average entropy" stat for each of the sets of blocks I've grouped together.
 Even if they aren't exactly right I think it will show an impressive different between the three.

+TODO: Also I just read online that jpgs tend to have a high number of zeros.
+Maybe if I ignore those in an entropy calculation I will see more separation?
+Doubtful but maybe worth a try?